owncloud/ocis/ocis/migration.md

 </div>

 #### Rollback
 To switch the share manager to the database one revert routing users to the new share manager.
 If you already shut down the old share manager start it again.
 Use the tiered/chained share manager provider in reverse configuration (new share provider as read only, old as write) and migrate the shares again.
-You can alse restore a database backup if needed.
+You can also restore a database backup if needed.

 <div class="editpage">